Fred Kader Shoah Foundation Testimony

 Sheryl Tatelman

 So you know that your mother had asked you to leave, or for some reason you had walked away.
-Was the rest of your family with you at that time?
+She had . . .

 Fred Kader